flycheck/flycheck/doc/guide/usage.rst

    You should not normally need this command, because Flycheck checks the buffer periodically anyway.

+Note that if a syntax checker reports too many errors, Flycheck will discard these errors and disable the syntax checker for subsequent syntax checks.
+The threshold is customizable with :option:`flycheck-checker-error-threshold`:

+.. option:: flycheck-checker-error-threshold
+   :auto:

 .. _Solarized: https://github.com/bbatsov/solarized-emacs
 .. _Zenburn: https://github.com/bbatsov/zenburn-emacs